vippsas/vipps-ecom-api/vipps-ecom-api.md

 2. Add scope to the transaction object and include the scopes you wish to get access to (valid scopes) before calling [`POST:/ecomm/v2/payments`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/initiatePaymentV3UsingPOST)
-3. The user consents to the information sharing and perform the payment in the Vipps app.
+3. The user consents to the information sharing and perform the payment in Vipps.
 4. Retrieve the `sub` by calling [`GET:/ecomm/v2/payments/{orderId}/details`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/getPaymentDetailsUsingGET)
 5. Generate an OAuth 2 access token with